-[article as originally published in The Clyde Fitch Report, September 17, 2017.]
-On the Shore of the Wide World, first staged in Manchester and London in 2005, is the first Atlantic Theater Company show […]
+[Original published in The Clyde Fitch Report, September 17, 2017.]
+On the Shore of the Wide World, first staged in Manchester and London in 2005, is the first Atlantic Theater Company show of […]

 On the Shore of the Wide World, first staged in Manchester and London in 2005, is the first Atlantic Theater Company show of the 2017-18 season. with American actors edging into various regional accents and a British reserve.
 Playwright Simon Stephens, who has been embraced by Broadway audiences in recent years for his Tony-winning adaptation of Mark Haddon’s sensory-overload of an adolescent novel, The Curious Incident of the Dog in the Night-Time, and his two-hander Heisenberg, here tells a sprawling family story that’s less a careful examination of any character’s experience as a wash of themes, romances and challenges from a soap opera..